 Do you have health insurance?
 Having excellent health insurance can mean the difference between being able to afford drug and alcohol rehab or not.
 Some people let their bad financial situation impede getting the proper substance use disorder treatment.

 You could ask your health insurance provider if you have coverage for drug addiction programs and treatments.
-If you plan to seek help at ABTRS, then you might be in luck if you have Blue Cross Blue Shield insurance.
-ABTRS now accepts treatment coverage for those who have BCBS substance abuse coverage.
+If you plan to seek help, you might be in luck if you have Blue Cross Blue Shield insurance.
+There are many treatment centers that now accept treatment coverage for those who have BCBS substance abuse coverage.